 - address of the property and the tenants name

 Private residential tenancy agreement rent increase

-If the tenancy agreement is a Private Residential Tenancy agreement (PRT), from 1 December 2017, then the rent can only be increased once in a year (you have to wait 12 months before it can be increased again).
+If the tenancy agreement is a Private Residential Tenancy (PRT) agreement from 1 December 2017, the rent can only be increased once in a year.
+You have to wait 12 months before it can be increased again.

 If you want to increase the amount of rent your tenant pays you, you have to give at least three months written notice before you can do this.
-You must use the Rent Increase Notice form to give your tenant notice of a rent increase ( guidance note for completion).
+You must use the Rent Increase Notice form to give your tenant notice of a rent increase.